MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 One of the Quantum Development Kit's greatest strengths is its flexibility across platforms and development environments.
 However, this flexibility also means that new Q# users may find themselves confused or overwhelmed by the numerous options found in the [install guide](xref:microsoft.quantum.install-qdk.overview).
-This page explains what happens when a Q# program is run and compares the different ways in which users can do so.
+This page explains the different ways that you can run a quantum program and what happens when the program is run.

-A primary distinction is that Q# can be run:

-- as a *standalone application*, where Q# is the only language involved and the program is invoked directly.
-Two methods actually fall in this category:
-  - the command-line interface
+Using the QDK and the Azure Quantum service, you can create quantum programs:

-  - Q# Jupyter Notebooks
+- using Q# only
-- with an extra *host program*, written in Python or a .NET language (for example, C# or F#), which then invokes the program and can further process returned results.
+- using Q# along with the Azure Quantum Python library or a .NET language, such as C#
+- using Qiskit along with Azure Quantum Python library

+You can run these programs:

+- from the command-line interface
+- from a locally-hosted Jupyter Notebook
+- from a Jupyter Notebook in the Azure portal
+- from the Azure Quantum Copilot

 To understand these processes and their differences better, let's consider a Q# program and compare the ways it can be run.